Flutterwave/React-Native/README.md

 ## Contributing

-For information on how you can contribute to this repo, simply [go here](./CONTRIBUTING.md), all contributions are greatly appreciated.
+For information on how to contribute to this repo, [visit here](./CONTRIBUTING.md).
+All contributions are greatly appreciated.

 With love from Flutterwave. :yellow_heart: